No Match Found

-Known as digital accelerators, these PwC auditors have completed training in a number of technologies, including how to automate time-consuming data-related audit tasks using workflow creation software.
-The bottom-line benefits: saving time and enhancing audit quality.
+Known as digital accelerators, these PwC auditors have completed training in a number of technologies, including how to automate time-consuming data-related audit tasks using workflow creation software for platform integration.
+The bottom-line benefits: our auditors use technical know-how and deep accounting knowledge to save time and deliver a digitally-enhanced, quality audit.

 Automations created by digital accelerators have saved thousands of hours by automating manual processes, extracting necessary client data seamlessly, and more efficiently performing hundreds of data validations that are part of client audits.